-The mayors of each council area will host a community forum on Sunday, November 10 at the Blue Mountains Theatre and Community Hub (104 Macquarie Road, Springwood) from 9.30am to 10.30am.
+The mayors of each council area hosted a community forum on Sunday at the Blue Mountains Theatre and Community Hub in Springwood.

 Wollondilly mayor Matthew Deeth said he was happy to work alongside Blue Mountains mayor Mark Greenhill to oppose the proposal and protect people, property and wilderness.

-Blue Mountains mayor Mark Greenhill said "everyone loses if they raise the dam wall".
+Blue Mountains mayor Mark Greenhill said the Warragamba Dam proposal was immoral.